Best Overall: Callaway Rogue X Iron Set

 Cast irons are poured into a mold.
 They are best for add-ons like perimeter weighting or screw ins to move the weight around in the club.
 Most clubs in the non-professional market are going to be cast.
-It is easier to adjust the weight and maker a club more forgiving.
+It is easier to adjust the weight and make a club more forgiving.

 What is the difference between blade and cavity design?

 The nickname of blades comes from the thickness of the iron near the bottom of the club.
 Several years ago, club designers figured out they could more weight near the bottom center of the club.
-This gives golfers more control and better feedback of shots when they him them well.
-On the converse, inexperienced or lower skill golfers will have trouble hitting blades.
+This gives golfers more control and better feedback of shots when they hit them well.
+On the converse, inexperienced or lower-skill golfers will have trouble hitting blades.
 The focused center of gravity means mishits are more likely to go further of the current path.
 Less experienced golfers should avoid buying blades because their game will suffer.

-Cavity backed designed clubs work almost the opposite.
-They are more forgiving for lower skilled players.
+Cavity-backed designed clubs work almost the opposite.
+They are more forgiving for lower-skilled players.
 The cavity spreads out the weight more evenly throughout the head of the irons.
 This translates into less sporadically fired shots but reduces the feedback and ability to shape shots like the pros.
-For golfers that don’t have the luxury of hitting a thousand golf balls every day or professional trainers perfecting their swing, opt for a cavity backed designed club.
+For golfers that don’t have the luxury of hitting a thousand golf balls every day or professional trainers perfecting their swing, opt for a cavity-backed designed club.